 Every time Thomas asserts himself I’m sort of surprised.
 Isn’t he still the baby we tote around everywhere?
 The third child who’s just along for the ride?
 Not anymore.
 Big brother moves his Legos to the table?
 That’s fine, just climb on the table.
 Big sister takes away your toy?
 No problem, just snatch it back and whomp her on the head for good measure.

-Thomas is no longer just the baby in the Ergo at big kid activities.
+Thomas is no longer just the baby strapped in a carrier at big kid activities.
 No, he’s the toddler who climbs to the top of the highest slide with an arm full of fireworks and says “HEY Y’ALL!
 WATCH THIS!”

 Every time I cook, you run straight to the kitchen and push me away from the counter as if I’m walking toward the edge of a cliff.
 It’s infuriating but also part of my routine.
 This is a phase, and it will pass.